-c) BURDEN OF PROOF
+c.
+BURDEN OF PROOF

-At the hearing, the burden is on the student to establish by a preponderance of the evidence that he or she is aggrieved for one or more of the reasons stated in paragraph F(1) or F(2) supra, except as provided in paragraph F(6) infra.
+At the hearing, the burden is on the student to establish by a preponderance of the evidence that he or she is aggrieved for one or more of the reasons stated in paragraph G(1) or G(2) supra, except as provided in items A-C listed in this section.

-Any of the following facts, if established by the student or Committee as indicated through a preponderance of the evidence, will give rise to a presumption that the professor did treat the student in a substantially unequal manner as stated in paragraph F(2) supra:
+Any of the following facts, if established by the student or Committee as indicated through a preponderance of the evidence, will give rise to a presumption that the professor did treat the student in a substantially unequal manner as stated in paragraph G(2) supra:

-- A. If the student establishes that through no fault of the student's, the student was denied the consultation described in paragraph F(2) supra, within the time limitation stated in paragraph F(2) supra; - B. If the Committee establishes that the professor has violated paragraph F(4) by failing to substantially comply with the required standards for measuring the student's grade described in that paragraph; or - C. If the Committee establishes that the standard of measurement provided by the professor is incorrect or, as applied to the student's grade, clearly indicates that the student should have received more credit than was in fact received.
+- A. If the student establishes that through no fault of the student's, the student was denied the consultation described in paragraph F(2) supra, within the time limitation stated in paragraph G(2) supra; - B. If the Committee establishes that the professor has violated paragraph G(3)(b) by failing to substantially comply with the required standards for measuring the student's grade described in that paragraph; or - C. If the Committee establishes that the standard of measurement provided by the professor is incorrect or, as applied to the student's grade, clearly indicates that the student should have received more credit than was in fact received.